plaugh17/PokemonBreedingIVSim/README.md

 Might add IO in the future to make more user friendly.
 Not very well organized either but it gets the job done.
 If you want to use it yourself you'll need to have Java installed on your computer.
 You can change the values at the top of the main() method to set differnet parameters.
+Added functionality to intelligently swap pokemon out to see how long it would take to get 2 6IV pokemon.